-Gunnison County has over 2 million acres of public land within its borders.
-Regardless of whether you’re putting together a pack trip to hunt trophy elk in the fall, or you’re interested in a trail ride with the family there’s plenty of room to ride.
+Gunnison County has over 2 million acres of public lands.
+Regardless of whether you’re putting together a pack trip to hunt in the fall or are interested in a trail ride with the family there’s plenty of room to ride.

 Several places in the valley offer trail rides on public and private land.
-Fantasy Ranch offers trail rides from their stables near the Snodgrass Trailhead during the summer, and from their Almont property during the fall and winter.
-Horseback during the summer is one of the best ways to experience the Wildflower Capital of Colorado, as well a spot wildlife like elk and deer.
+Summer horseback riding is one of the best ways to experience the Wildflower Capital of Colorado, as well as spot wildlife like elk and deer.

 Gunnison and Crested Butte are surrounded by designated Wilderness Areas that do not allow motorized access.
-That means solitude, untainted views, and very little visitation.
-Visiting Wilderness Areas on horseback either by yourself or through one of the outfitters in the valley means that you can experience all of this, and still bring the kitchen sink.
+This means solitude, untainted views, and few visitors.
+Visiting Wilderness Areas on horseback either by yourself or through one of the outfitters in the valley means you can experience all of this.

-Many hunters choose to use horseback as their primary means of accessing remote hunting terrain during the fall.
-By going with an outfitter you can set up a drop camp and hunt different areas from horseback.
+Many hunters choose to use horseback as their primary means of accessing remote hunting terrain in the fall.
+By going with a hunting guide you can set up a drop camp and hunt different areas from horseback.
 When you shoot a 700 lb. bull elk 11 miles from the nearest road, you’ll be really happy you brought a horse with you to help pack it out.search horseback riding outfitters and guides